jmfacil/camconvs/README.md

   (venvname)$ pew add python/
   ```
 #### 5. Try our Data Sampling and CAM-Conv Channels demo:
-You can run to the iPython Notebook and play with our Datawriter, Datareader and data augmentation operations to train CAM-Convs `ipython/DEMO_DATA_AUGMENTATION.ipynb`.
+You can run the iPython Notebook and play with our Datawriter, Datareader and data augmentation operations to train CAM-Convs `ipython/DEMO_DATA_AUGMENTATION.ipynb`.
 <p align="center">
 <img src='ipython/demo/images/demo2.gif' width=900>

   </p>

- #### 5. Network code coming soon!
+#### 6. Network code coming soon!
+We are planning to add a second exaple including a Network training with multiple cameras.